Family and kids in the Flower Strip

 Linnaeushof

-Young and old will have the time of their lives at Europe’s biggest playground, Linnaeushof - the ultimate fresh-air getaway.
+Young and old will have the time of their lives at Europe’s largest playground, Linnaeushof - the ultimate fresh-air getaway.
 For toddlers, there is a large area that includes a ‘traffic village’ for tricycles, a road complete with signals, crossings, a police station and a fast-food outlet.
-Older children get to enjoy the lake with pedalos, rope bridges, mini-golf, slides, go-karts, a train ride, a pedalled monorail, a waterpark and hundreds of other activities.
+Older children can enjoy the lake with pedalos, rope bridges, mini-golf, slides, go-karts, a train ride, a pedalled monorail, a waterpark and hundreds of other activities.

 De Olmenhorst

-Just north of Leiden lies the wonderful De Olmenhorst Orchard.
-In Autumn you can pick fresh apples and pears, throughout the year there are special activities and meals to enjoy, featuring organic products from the surrounding countryside.
-It’s a delightful place for kids to explore and run around, while adults can enjoy the farm shop packed with edible goodies as well as wooden children’s toys and gifts.
+Just north of Leiden lies the wonderful De Olmenhorst Orchard and country estate.
+In the Autumn, the little ones can learn about growing fruit as they pick fresh apples and pears.
+And throughout the year, activities like workshops and scavenger hunts are a great excuse to burn off steam outside as children discover the various nooks and crannies of the estate.
+It’s a delightful place for kids to explore and run around, while adults can enjoy the farm shop packed with edible goodies and wooden children’s toys and gifts.

 Klimpark21